Matthew GibbonsLead Data & Tech Writer

 - Succinct copy: The body text of your email should be short and sweet.
 Don’t give users paragraphs to read, because they won’t do it.
 A few lines of text should be enough to communicate what you’re offering.

 Once your emails meet these standards, you can start sending them out!
 Just be sure not to send people emails too frequently, or they may quickly grow annoyed and unsubscribe.
+Knowing the best time to send emails can help you prevent any backlash.

 3. Measuring your results